connectkushal/cssnotes/scribbles.md

     <html><div class=card><div class="button button--light"> Hello </div></div></div></html>
     ```
-    in the example above, the Hello show yellow color instead of red because of the descendant selector having higher precedence
+    in the example above, the "Hello" will have red backgroung istead of yellow because of the descendant selector (.card .button) having higher specificity
     - works on any level of descendant, child, grand-child
     - for direct descendant use .card > .button